-Having a heat pump could eliminate the need for a traditional boiler and significantly lower your heating bills because heat pumps run on electricity.
+Having a heat pump could eliminate the need for a traditional boiler because they run on electricity.
 However, bills may increase, so it's important to check expected savings.
 If run on renewable energy, they can be very environmentally friendly.

 Is your home suitable?

 - Although they can work with radiators, the technology usually works best when using underfloor heating.
 Radiators will need to be upgraded to larger ones.

 For more information contact Action Surrey on 0800 783 2503 or email firstname.lastname@example.org.

-Alternatively, fill out our enquiry form online to obtain a survey and no-obligation quote.
+Alternatively, fill out our enquiry form online and one of our advisors will get in touch.